lezixb/Java-spring-boot-aws-api/README.md

-# HTTP RESTFUL operation on S3 with AWS SDK for Java
+# RESTFUL operation on Amazon S3 with Java SpringBoot
 In this project, We use Java Spring Boot to build HTTP RESTFUL endpoint to create or access Amazon S3 resource

 # REST APIs